2017 SOLD OUT– Stay tuned for 2018

 Food: Includes dinner on Friday, 3 meals on Saturday, and breakfast and lunch on Sunday.
 The food is good, and you won’t leave the table hungry.
 If you have a very restrictive diet, please make arrangements for your food as the cafeteria cannot cater to special needs.
 They do have some alternatives for vegetarians, but not vegans.
 There are also grocery stores on the way to the event, or in Prescott Valley which it about 20 minutes from the camp site.
 There are refrigerators in the lodges where you can store your special dietary supplies.

 Restrictions: No refunds (you can always sell or donate your slot).
 You must be 18 or better, and actively working a 12-step program to attend this retreat.
 No smoking within 20ft of a building and no butts on the ground. $35 returned check fee.
-No pets, alcohol, guns, or fireworks are allowed on camp property.
+No pets/assistive animals, alcohol, guns, or fireworks are allowed on camp property.
 If you ride your motorcycle, keep the noise to a minimum by idling thru the camp.

 Details: The camp will be open at 12:00 noon for arrivals on Friday.
 Try to get to camp as early as you can.
 Volunteers can arrive as early as 10am.
 Dinner for Friday night is at 5:00 pm.
 (The kitchen closes after 6:00 pm) The price includes 3 days and 2 nights on the mountain and 6 balanced meals.
 (Dinner Friday Night, 3 Meals on Saturday, and Breakfast and Lunch on Sunday).
-Meals are served buffet style and include an entree, vegetable serving, and salad bar.
+Meals are served family style and include an entree, vegetable serving, and salad bar.
 Vegetarian meals are also available.

 What to bring: Click Here